Haplogroup

-A haplotype is a group of alleles in an organism that are inherited together from a single parent, and a haplogroup (haploid from the ἁπλοῦς, haploûs, "onefold, simple" and group) is a group of similar haplotypes that share a common ancestor with a single-nucleotide polymorphism mutation.
-More specifically, a haplotype is a combination of alleles at different chromosomal regions that are closely linked and tend to be inherited together.
-As a haplogroup consists of similar haplotypes, it is usually possible to predict a haplogroup from haplotypes.
-Haplogroups pertain to a single line of descent.
-As such, membership of a haplogroup, by any individual, relies on a relatively small proportion of the genetic material possessed by that individual.
+A haplotype is a group of alleles in an organism that are inherited together from a single parent, and a haplogroup (haploid from the ἁπλοῦς, haploûs, "onefold, simple" and group) is a group of similar haplotypes that share a common ancestor identified by a particular single-nucleotide polymorphism (SNP) mutation.
+More specifically, a haplotype is a set of closely linked alleles that tend to be inherited together.
+As a haplogroup consists of similar haplotypes, it is usually possible to predict a haplogroup from a haplotype.
+Haplogroups represent a single paternal or maternal line of descent.
+For example, membership in Haplogroup R-M269 by any individual relies on a relatively small proportion of that individual's genetic material of the genetic material possessed by that individual.